 Note: If you need to ask more complex questions and answers, consider using the Choices page element.

 - From the left side of the Page Editor, select the Yes/No choice element, and drag the element to the Page map.
 On the right side of the Page Editor, the Element tab opens.

 - In the Label field of the Element tab, enter the text of the question.

 - Specify a default answer to the question by specifying the relevant Default Value option.
-Your selection will be chosen when the Interaction page is displayed.
+Your selection will be chosen when the Flow is run.